intentionet/netconan/README.rst

                             Directory containing files to anonymize
       -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                            Determines what level of logs to display -o OUTPUT, --output OUTPUT
+                            Determines what level of logs to display -n AS_NUMBERS, --as-numbers AS_NUMBERS
+                            List of comma separated AS numbers to anonymize -o OUTPUT, --output OUTPUT
                             Directory to place anonymized files
       -p, --anonymize-passwords